 If you live in Amsterdam, you’ve heard the question.
 It’s one of the first things visitors want to know about: why is “XXX” stamped right in the middle of the flag?

 You can’t blame them, the place does have a reputation.
-Even before tourists get here they’re already thinking about a certain area of town.
-You know it, it’s the one with a red glow and people practising the world’s oldest profession.
+Even before tourists get here, they’re already thinking about a certain area of town.
+You know it, it’s the one with a red glow and people practising the world’s oldest profession. ❌❌❌

 What does the Amsterdam flag look like?

 Just in case you’re not familiar with the flag, let’s have a look.
 It has three horizontal stripes — red, black, red.
-The black one is slightly skinnier, and it has three white Xs in it.
+The black one is slightly thinner, and it has three white Xs in it.

 Not just a random design

 Those crosses aren’t just on the flag.
 They’re carved into the bricks on buildings and sticking out of the little poles that keep cars off the sidewalk.
-They are on printed on bus stops and museum signs.
-They’re on government logos and official letters.
+They are printed on bus stops, museum signs and even on official letters.

-READ MORE | Why Amsterdam is the capital and not The Hague.
+READ MORE | Why Amsterdam is the capital and not The Hague

-Editor’s note: This article was originally published in October 2016 and was fully updated in October 2020 for your reading pleasure.
+Editor’s note: This article was originally published in October 2016 and was fully updated in September 2022 for your reading pleasure.